FelitaD/job-market-batch/README.md

 ### End-to-end Test

+Ensure that the data flow is maintained.
+For this, we compare the jobs on the website and find them in successive tables before and after processing.
-- Look at latest job posting
+1. Look at latest job postings
-- Query `processed_jobs` table and compare results
+2. Query `raw_jobs`, `processed_jobs`, `apply` table and compare results

 Example output :
 ![img.png](docs/output_junior_view.png)

-As seen in the 2nd record above, the job offer isn't for a data engineer.
-Data quality is the goal of the next section.

 ### Data Quality Testing

+Sometimes even with a correct data flow, the jobs are not relevant.
+Other quality checks:
 - All technologies must be present
   - Some technologies are written differently (eg. Google BigQuery, Google Big Query)
   - Have to be added manually in `config/definitions.py` from the ETL package